 Your product strategy

 Having a great app idea is one thing, and a successful market release is another.
 Although it might sound like a cliche, we can’t stress this enough: when it comes to app development, planning and research done beforehand is essential.
-Setting up a well-thought product strategy at the beginning will save you the risk of releasing the product that no one actually needs, or one that has no chance of outrunning the competition.
+Developing a Product Strategy at the beginning will save you the risk of releasing the product that no one actually needs, or one that has no chance of outrunning the competition.

 Your app’s tech stack